gorkemgul/C-Cpp-and-Csharp/README.md

 # C and C++ Collection
-This is a complete C and C++ tutorial repository for everyone to be able to understand every concept of them. (currently working on this).
+This is a complete C and C++ tutorial repository for everyone to be able to understand every concept of them.
 You may see all covered topics below.

 <h3>C++ Topics</h3>
 <ol>